Preighter

-A preighter, also known as cargo in cabin, is an aircraft originally intended to carry passengers but which is operated temporarily as a cargo aircraft by loading freight in the passenger cabin.
+A preighter, also known as cargo in cabin, was an aircraft originally intended to carry passengers but which is operated temporarily as a cargo aircraft by loading freight in the passenger cabin.
 The term is a portmanteau of "passenger" and "freighter" and is attributed to Lufthansa chief executive Carsten Spohr; it came to use as commercial airlines responded to the 2020 COVID-19 pandemic.

 A preighter is distinct from a combi aircraft, which has cargo aircraft features such as large outward-opening doors and a reinforced floor to accommodate oversize or heavy items, but has removable seats or is partitioned into passenger and freight areas.

 History

 Prior to the precipitous drop in air travel caused by the outbreak of COVID-19, cargo capacity in the belly hold of passenger aircraft accounted for half of global air freight, rising as high as 80% on transatlantic routes.
 With the cancellation of many passenger flights and the corresponding loss of capacity in holds, existing dedicated freighter aircraft were insufficient to meet demand, and the price for air cargo increased.

 Although passenger aircraft can be converted into dedicated cargo aircraft, this process may take years, whereas jets carrying cargo in the passenger cabin can be deployed much faster.
 With a loss of freight capacity and the urgent need to distribute massive amounts of personal protective equipment around the world in the fight against COVID-19, hundreds of unused passenger aircraft were temporarily employed in a freighter role.
 Such aircraft have also helped deliver mail, medical supplies, tools and other cargo.

 In 2022, a temporary European Union Aviation Safety Agency rule facilitating the loading of cargo on passenger decks was allowed to expire, and declining air cargo rates rendered preighter operations increasingly uneconomical due to their inherent loading difficulties.
-On the same year, coinciding with the lifting of the travel restrictions and the COVID-19 pandemic coming to an end, many preighters are getting reverted back to its passenger configuration.
+On the same year, coinciding with the lifting of the travel restrictions and the COVID-19 pandemic coming to an end, many preighters are getting reverted back to passenger use.